assafp/pickeez/README.md

 // ALGO part (For Uri and Gidi)

-In all of the 'algo' routes, you must supply a URL param called 'password' with the correct value.
+IMPORTANT: In all of the 'algo' routes, you must supply a URL param called 'password' with the correct value.
 (Ask Sella.)

-> POST 'photos/algo/set'
-  > curl -X POST -H "Content-Type: application/json" -d '{"photos": {"photo_id": {"user_id_1": true, "user_id_2": false }}}' "www.pickeezmetadata.com/photos/algo/set"

 > /albums/algo/get_pending - gets next pending album.